811 Before You Dig!

 Safe digging is everyone's responsibility.
 But when someone decides to take shortcuts, weekend projects can lead to Internet and cable outages, injuries and sometimes worse.
-That's why it's so important (actually, it's law) to have buried utilities in your yard located and marked before you dig.
+That's why it's so important (actually, it's law) to have buried utilities in your easement, right of way and permitted use areas located and marked before you dig.

-IMPORTANT: Sunshine 811 does not locate and mark or send people to locate and mark.
+IMPORTANT: Sunshine 811 does not locate or mark underground utilities.
 This is done by utility companies or their locators.
 If you're new to this service, please watch the video below.

 This service is free for your safety...your family's safety...your neighborhood's safety.